Escherichia coli (E. coli) infection is caused by a bacterium. It is the leading cause of bloody diarrhea.

 This condition is more common in children and older adults.

-Factors that increase your chance of developing E. coli infection include:
+Other factors that increase your chances of an E. coli infection:

 Symptoms of E. coli infection include:

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 Your waste material may be tested.
 This can be done with a stool culture.

 Talk with your doctor about the best plan for you.
 Treatment options include:

 Most people will get better in 5-10 days.
 They rarely need a specific treatment.
 Avoid medication that stops diarrhea.
 Drink plenty of water and fluids.
 Fluids through an IV line may be needed in cases of severe dehydration.